inthewaves/bruteforcefrac/README.md

 # bruteforcefrac
-This is a header-only C++ library for simplifying rational numbers using brute-force prime factorization.
+This is a header-only C++17 library for simplifying rational numbers using brute-force prime factorization.
 The motivation for this project is to refresh myself on data structures and to lay a foundation for a matrix row operations program.